Identification Trainers for the Future

 Public engagement is a major component of the traineeship.
 All trainees have taken part in a range of public facing events including Bioblitz events, Big Nature Day and Science Uncovered.

-You can watch the 2015 and 2016 cohorts discuss the diverse range of wildlife and skills they learnt about on the traineeship on the videos below.
+You can watch all three cohorts discuss the diverse range of wildlife and skills they learnt about on the traineeship.
+The first cohort are shown in the video below:

 Identification resources by our trainees